lbal837/capstone/backend/README.md

 To modify and use the lambda functions, edit them in their respective folder, then create a zip file, for example `AddCaregiverToRDS.zip`, which will hold all the folders and files in the `AddCareGiverToRDS` folder.

+Ensure you run `npm i` in the corresponding directory too.

 The upload the zip file into the respective lambda function.